-Many types of wildlife, such as deer, skunks, raccoons, and ducks, call the Veterans Memorial Park home.
-Please do not feed or disturb any of these animals in their natural habitat.
+Many types of wildlife, such as deer, skunks, raccoons, and ducks, call Brooke Hills Park home in addition to pets brought in by park visitors.
+Please do not feed or disturb any of these animals.

 Participants planning on bringing food or medications should store them securely in airtight sealed containers.
 If you see an animal behaving strangely, keep your distance and report it to staff immediately.